Red Sox vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts will look for his 13th straight game with a hit in this contest.
-During his last 10 outings he is batting .579 with three doubles, three home runs, three walks and 11 RBI.
+- Betts has recorded at least one hit in 13 straight games.
+In his last 10 outings he is hitting .568 with three doubles, three home runs, four walks and nine RBI.

 Betts Recent Games